petera-major/spotifyanalytics/README.md

 ---

 ## Why This Matters
-This project isn’t just about SQL and Power BI — it’s about **turning personal data into meaningful insights**.
+My project isn’t just about SQL and Power BI but it’s about **turning personal data into meaningful insights**.
 It shows my ability to:
 - Ingest and model multi-source data (CSV, API-style exports)
 - Write analytical SQL (joins, views, aggregations)